 In the spring of 2016 the Office of Greenways and Trails (OGT) and the Florida Greenways and Trails Council (FGTC) solicited citizen input for the next "Priority Trail" to receive state funding.
 A campaign led by trail advocates like Pat Northey stimulated an unprecedented number of emails and letters in support of the St John River to Sea Loop.
 In the end over 80 private citizens wrote in support of the Loop and this was a deciding factor in the select of the Loop..
 Click HERE to read a selection of official letters from Pat Northey, Congressman John Mica, supporting county commissions, the East Central Florida Regional Planning Council, the River to Sea TPO (R2CTPO), and many other advocates.

 On March 31, 2016 the St. Johns River-to-Sea Loop on March 31 received a nod from the Florida Greenways and Trails Council that will clear a path for state funding toward the trail's completion.
 The Council ranked the Loop trail first among seven regional trail system projects in Florida that have been recommended for the Florida Department of Transportation's Shared Use Non-motorized Trail (SUN Trail) funding.
-The ranking The ranking puts the loop behind only Central Florida's Coast to Coast Connector in terms of priority statewide and gives the trail top priority for funding from the department's $25 million annual appropriation for SUN Trail funding - the 260-mile St Johns River-to-Sea Loop and the 250-mile Florida Coast to Coast Trail.
+Only two trails have received the top priority ranking for the department's $25 million annual appropriation for SUN Trail funding - the 260-mile St Johns River-to-Sea Loop and the 250-mile Florida Coast to Coast Trail.

 The St Johns River-to-Sea Loop Alliance was established as a 501(c)3 nonprofit in July of 2016 with the mission to support, advance, advocate, promote and protect the St Johns River-to-Sea Loop.